mikeybeck/minimal-mistakes/_posts/2017-12-07-OSCP-Preparation.md

 The act of self discovery and figuring out those steps yourself is a big boost, after smashing the keyboard for 3 days and then finally finding that missing links.
 It makes grabbing those flags just a little sweeter.

 ## Exam Attempts 1, 2 & 3
-The exam is tough, it requires you to score a minimum of 70 points from 5 machines within 24 hours and then submit a formal penetration test report in the following 24 hours.
+The exam is tough, it requires you to score a minimum of 70 points within 24 hours and then submit a formal penetration test report in the following 24 hours.

-I started each exam as early in the day as I could (normally around 9am).
+I tried to start each exam as early in the day as I could (normally around 9am-11am).
 I thought this would give me the best shot of staying alive if I had to use the full 24 hours.
-For each of the 3 exam attempters I started by getting the buffer overflow host out of the way first.
-This box is  25 points on the board and really isn't too dissimilar from what is covered in the lab material.

 While working on one machine I was scanning another,  I found that scanning the machines took alot longer than it did in the lab network so be prepared to switch up your scans for quicker ones.

-In my first exam I owned two boxes and had user access on another two, this gave me 57.5 points.
-I  knew exactly what I needed to do to get my last 12.5 from a privilege escalation but it was 3:30 am and I hadn't taken a break longer than 5 minutes all day.
+In my first exam I worked for 10 hours owned several boxes and got 57.5 points.
+I  knew exactly what I needed to do to get my last 12.5 from a privilege escalation but it was late and and I hadn't taken a break longer than 5 minutes all day.

 I was completely burnt out and after banging my head against the same unstable TTY shell wall for a while longer I decided to jack it in and try again in the morning.
 Sadly even in the morning I still couldn't get a stable enough shell to let me finish the privilege escalation.